 Scott Farrell is a senior partner with more than 20 years’ experience in financial markets and financial systems law, advising market participants, exchanges, clearing and payment systems, regulators and governments in Australia and Asia.

-In recognition of his market-leading work, Scott has been listed as one of the Financial Times Top 10 Innovative Individuals in law and his team’s work has won FT innovation in law awards in 3 of the last 4 years.
+In recognition of his market-leading work, Scott has been listed as one of the Financial Times Top 10 Innovative Individuals in law and his team’s work has won FT innovation in law awards in 4 of the last 6 years.